On the Ehrhart Polynomial of Schubert Matroids: Sparse paving Schubert matroids

 It's easy to check $g(4,m)= 0$ for any $m\ge0$ and $g(n,-1)=0$.
 Assume that $g(n-1,m)\ge0$ for $n\ge5$ and $m\ge0$.
 Then we have

 where the third step follows from the relations and

 This completes the proof.

-{\bf Acknowledgments.} Yao Li would like to thank the Research Experience for Undergraduates (REU) program ``Sparklet'' of the Math Department at Sichuan University.
-The authors are grateful to Shaoshi Chen, Peter Guo, Lisa Sun, Matthew Xie, Sherry Yan and Arthur Yang for helpful conversations.
+{\bf Acknowledgments.} The authors wish to thank the referees for their valuable comments and suggestions.
+We are grateful to Shaoshi Chen, Peter Guo, Lisa Sun, Matthew Xie, Sherry Yan and Arthur Yang for helpful conversations.
+Yao Li would like to thank the Research Experience for Undergraduates (REU) program ``Sparklet'' of the Math Department at Sichuan University.
 This work was supported by the National Natural Science Foundation of China (Grant No. 11971250, 12071320) and Sichuan Science and Technology Program (Grant No. 2020YJ0006).

 D{ EPARTMENT OF} M{ ATHEMATICS}, S{ ICHUAN} U{ NIVERSITY}, C{ HENGDU} 610064, P.R.
 C{ HINA.}

 Email address: fan@scu.edu.cn (N.J.Y.
 Fan)

 Email address: liyaao@stu.scu.edu.cn (Y. Li)